A Tax-Saving Way to Help Penn State

 See Your Generosity in Action

-If you are 70½ years old or older, you can take advantage of a simple way to benefit The Pennsylvania State University and receive tax benefits in return.
-You can give up to $100,000 from your IRA directly to a qualified charity such as Penn State without having to pay income taxes on the money.
+If you are 70½ years old or older, you can take advantage of a simple way to benefit Penn State and receive tax benefits in return.
+You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as Penn State without having to pay income taxes on the money.
+This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?